geometric-intelligence/group-agf/gagf/rnns/README.md

 ```

 This will:
-- Run each experiment configuration with multiple seeds
+- Run each experiment configuration (potentially with multiple seeds)
 - Save results to `sweeps/{sweep_name}_{timestamp}/`
 - Generate summary statistics across seeds
 - Create experiment and sweep-level summary files